aplescia/lets-go/README.md

 Packages include:

 * **util** -- a generic utility package
+* **rest** -- useful REST utilities.
+Primary deals with unmarshalling and marshalling JSON, as well as support for serializing/deserializing structs according to the JSON:API schema.
 * **redis** -- a package that provides utilities relevant to connecting with and interacting with a Redis cluster.
+This is a common use case for AWS Elasticache.
+* **functional** -- useful functional utilities for primitive types.
 * **sql** -- a package that provides utilities relevant to connecting to and interacting with a Postgres database.
+Makes use of the GORM library found [here](https://github.com/jinzhu/gorm).
 * **alb** -- a package that helps format responses to be sent from an AWS Lambda function back to a triggering ALB, and therefore back to a client.